Plasma-Paris/Plasma.WpfUtils/README.md

 ##### The *IsModal* option

-With the `ShowMessage` method, the user can't intercat with other control *under* the message box, because the `BaseMessageBoxViewModel` has a `IsModal` boolean property automaticly set to `true` for the `GenericMessageBoxViewModel`.
+With the `ShowMessage` method, the user can't interact with other control *under* the message box, because the `BaseMessageBoxViewModel` has a `IsModal` boolean property automaticly set to `true` for the `GenericMessageBoxViewModel`.

 If you want to reproduce this behavior, just set `IsModal` to `true` in your `CustomViewModel`.